DocsaidLab/DocAligner/README.md

    Early papers on this topic often designed algorithms directly for SmartDoc 2015 rather than creating a general model.

-   In recent years, papers split the SmartDoc 2015 dataset into training and testing sets to improve scores for SmartDoc 2015.
+   In recent years, papers split the SmartDoc 2015 dataset into training and testing sets by themselves to improve scores.

    So you see many architectures scoring well on benchmarks but lacking generalization in practical applications.